Upload Your Data

 We’re going to give you that link here in a second.
 But first – do us a favor and read The Next Step section below.
 You don’t need to read anything else but that.
 Because there is another step after this.
 And also because we want to thank you!
 So go read that real quick, then come back here…

 Did you read it?
 We’ll take your word for it.
 Alright, are you ready to officially submit your dataset?
-Then click here, and see you soon, friend.
+Then click here, and don't forget to share your dataset with the Curation Team!

 Uploading your Data… with Pennsieve